MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/troubleshoot-high-cpu-usage-guidance.md

 8. Collect a WPR log while issue is occurring.
 9. Collect a couple of procdump during process high CPU spaced apart by few minutes.

-### Multiple instance of process that has the same name
+### Multiple instances of process that has the same name

 For example, this issue could occur with the explorer.exe processes on a Remote Desktop Protocol (RDP) server.